 Penn State World Campus Student Disability Services works with the Penn State Student Disability Resources office to ensure that each student receives the support they need to succeed in their courses.
 If you have a disability-related need for reasonable academic adjustments, please contact us so we can assist you.

 - Submit the online contact form to request a registration appointment for a meeting with a Student Disability Services specialist (by phone or another preferred platform) to discuss accommodation needs.

 - If you are currently enrolled at Penn State World Campus, disclose your situation by completing the Student Disability Services registration form.

 - Review the accommodation documentation guidelines so you're familiar with them before speaking to your disability specialist.

 - Attend your registration meeting with your disability specialist.

 - Complete the Release of Information form and the Rights and Responsibilities of Students Registered with Student Disability Resources at Penn State University form, and submit both forms via email to [email protected].

 - Submit any additional required documentation according to the directions provided by the disability specialist.

 - Request textbooks in an alternative format (if needed).

-Documents will be reviewed by Student Disability Services, and you should get a response within seven business days of submitting your documentation.
+Documents will be reviewed by Student Disability Services, and you should get a response within seven to ten business days of submitting your documentation.